epiviz/epiviz.github.io.old/plugins.md

 ## Plugging in external scripts and settings
 </a>

-**EpiViz** allows users to plug in new visualizations and data providers on the fly, by using the **Charts API** and Data **Providers API**, without the need of downloading or installing anything on the local machine.
+**Epiviz** allows users to plug in new visualizations and data providers on the fly, by using the **Charts API** and Data **Providers API**, without the need of downloading or installing anything on the local machine.
 The new visualizations and data providers can be used immediately, alongside existing ones.
 Also, users can override the default settings of the UI to adapt it to their own needs.
 Here's how to do it:

-1. **Create a plugin script.** Whether it's a new visualization, new data provider, or simply changing the default settings of EpiViz, you need to write a JavaScript script for it.
+1. **Create a plugin script.** Whether it's a new visualization, new data provider, or simply changing the default settings of Epiviz, you need to write a JavaScript script for it.

   **Example**

-  A very simple example is a script that overrides some of the **EpiViz** default settings.
-A copy of the default settings in EpiViz can be found here: [{{ site.epivizUiMain }}src/epiviz/default-settings.js]({{ site.epivizUiMain }}src/epiviz/default-settings.js).
+  A very simple example is a script that overrides some of the **Epiviz** default settings.
+A copy of the default settings in Epiviz can be found here: [{{ site.epivizUiMain }}src/epiviz/default-settings.js]({{ site.epivizUiMain }}src/epiviz/default-settings.js).
   Choose a subset of settings you want to modify.
 In our example, we change the default colors for the **Scatter Plot** and set the initial circle radius for data points to be `0.02`, instead of `0.01`, which is the default.
-Also, we change the settings so that EpiViz can only display scatter plots and genes tracks.
+Also, we change the settings so that Epiviz can only display scatter plots and genes tracks.

   ```javascript
   // Set the default colors for the Scatter Plot to '#ed2d2e' and '#008c47'